Askey--Wilson polynomials, quadratic harnesses and martingales: The case of densities

-We need a technical result on Askey-Wilson densities inspired by \cite[formula (2.4)]{Nassrallah-Rahman85}. \begin{proposition} Let $a,b,c,d,q$ be as above with the additional assumption that the only conjugate pairs possible are $a=\bar{b}$ and/or $c=\bar{d}$ and $m$ is real such that $|m|<1$.
-Then with $x=\cos\theta_x$,
+We need a technical result on Askey--Wilson densities inspired by \cite {NassrallahRahman85}, formula~(2.4). \begin{proposition} Let $a,b,c,d,q$ be as above with the additional assumption that the only admissible conjugate pairs are $a=\bar{b}$ or $c=\bar{d}$, and $m$ is real such that $|m|<1$.
+Then with $x=\cos \theta_x$,